jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 ```
 1. No, this loop will loop to infinity
 2. Yes, the first break will terminate the loop
-3. Yes, the second break will terminate the loop *CORRECT*
+3. Yes, the second break will terminate the loop

 > **2:** No it does not but it helps.
 >